Customer: ICMM - International Council on Mining and Metals

 - Creating multilingual sites – translating content into English, French, Portuguese and Spanish

-- Fast page download speeds – many users will be on slow or spotty connections
+- Fast page download speeds – many users will be on slow or poor quality connections

 - The first step was to ensure ICMM understood how we work.
-Our process involves creating content first.
-After that, design and development follow
+Our process involves creating content first, with the design and development of the microsite second.

-- Second, the websites would be maintained in-house at ICMM, therefore all design would need to be created in a modular fashion.
-In other words, ICMM can effortlessly replicate the layout, icons, fonts, colours and overall style of the site to maintain brand consistency
+- Secondly, ICMM would maintain the websites in-house.
+As a result, all designs would need to be created in a modular fashion.
+In other words, ICMM can effortlessly replicate the layout, icons, fonts, colours and overall style of the site to maintain brand consistency.

-Taking content and breaking it down is not a straight forward editing task.
+Taking content and breaking it down is not a straightforward editing task.
 Removing key pieces of information would negatively impact the site.
-Furthermore, once the English version was agreed – that was that.
-No subsequent changes could be made, as the translations would not match the original content.
+Furthermore, once the English version was agreed upon, no subsequent changes could be made, as the translations would not match the original content.